192,559 CAMRA members

 As discussedunless the wind has caused havoc and knocked them offthe ripest apples are the ones that have naturally fallen to the floor, so this is where the picking begins.

 Harvest occurs on many levels.
-Once the base of a tree has been thoroughly scavenged it’s time to give the base of the tree a good shaking to encourage more apples to fall to the ground.
+Once the base of a tree has been thoroughly scavenged, it’s time to give the base a good shaking to encourage more apples to fall to the ground.
 There may be some left that you can reach by hand, but if not it’s time for the panking pole to make an appearance!
 A panking pole is a very long pole with a hook on the end, perfect for hooking onto higher branches so you can give them a good shake.

 A good breakfast is in order, some hot caffeine and a plan for the day.
 Harvest takes place outdoors so a typical harvest attire needs to include everything from sun cream to thermals and waterproofs.